SiyabongaBayanda/Customer-Shopping-Behavior-Analysis/README.md

 - Sales by Category
 - Sales by Age Group

-💡 Key Business Insights
+## Key Insights
 The analysis helps identify:

-Total revenue: 1,355,293.71
+- Total revenue: 1,355,293.71
-Which product categories generate the most revenue Which products are most frequently purchased
+- Which product categories generate the most revenue
+- Which products are most frequently purchased
-How customer age groups contribute to revenue
+- How customer age groups contribute to revenue
-The purchasing behavior of repeat customers
+- The purchasing behavior of repeat customers
-The relationship between subscriptions and repeat purchases How frequently customers use discounts
+- The relationship between subscriptions and repeat purchases
+- How frequently customers use discounts
-Differences in spending between shipping types
+- Differences in spending between shipping types

 Note: Specific findings and recommendations are documented in the SQL analysis and Power BI dashboard.

-🎯 Business Recommendations
+## Recommendations

 Based on the analysis, businesses can use these insights to: